Create parallel approval workflows with Power Automate

 Add a trigger

-- Select the Site Address and the List Name for the SharePoint list that your flow monitors for new items.
+- On the When an item is created - SharePoint screen, select the Site Address and the List Name for the SharePoint list that your flow monitors for new items.

 Get the manager for the person who created the vacation request

-Find, and then select the Office 365 Users - Get manager action.
+Find, and then select the Get manager (V2) - Office 365 Users action.

-Insert the Created By Email token into the User box on the Get manager card.
+Insert the Created By Email token into the User (UPN) box on the Get manager card.

 This action gets the manager for the person who created the vacation request in SharePoint.